 - 1 cup water, and extra

 - fresh ground pepper

-Take 1 package of spaghetti, divide in half and grab a few strands of spaghetti at a time.
+- Take 1 package of spaghetti, divide in half and grab a few strands of spaghetti at a time.
 With your hands, gently break into small pieces.
 Continue until you finish and fill a bowl.

 - Using a wooden spoon, stir occasionally.
-Gradually add more water ( about 1/4 cup each time) if needed.
+Gradually add more water, increments of about 1/4 cup each time, if needed.

 - Simmer on low heat for about 6 to 7 minutes, or until the pasta is al-dente.
 (Al-dente refers to the desired texture of cooked pasta in Italian cooking.
 It literally means "to the tooth," meaning still firm to the bite.)
 Taste and season with salt and fresh ground pepper to taste!
 When pasta is ready.

 - Turn off heat.
 The squash should be a creamy texture.
 Stir again and ladle into pasta dishes.
 Add some parmigiana cheese on top and serve!